Proof-of-Learning is Currently More Broken Than You Think

-we now consider adversarial methods to construct a valid proof ending in $\hat{W}_{\hat{T}}$ (s.t. $\hat{W}_{\hat{T}} = W_T$) given prior knowledge of $W_T$, {the victim model weights obtained by a legitimate trainer under attack}.
-We analyze three classes of spoofing strategies that attempt to direct the gradient updates toward the desired victim model: (a) reordering of the training data using data ordering attacks~\cite{DBLP:journals/corr/abs-2104-09667}, (b) synthesizing data, and (c) designing adversarial update rules.
-In studying these strategies, we assume a strong adversarial model with access to the training dataset, as defined in~\S~\ref{subsec:threat_model}.
-But we do emphasize that the protocol may be more robust by preventing the adversary from accessing the training distribution (\eg keeping the dataset private) as mentioned in~\S~\ref{subsec:threat_model} (which we will discuss in detail in \S~\ref{sssec:data_commitment}).
-Here, we assume access to the training set so as to obtain a stricter (and more realistic) assessment of security from the defender's perspective.
+valid proofs ending in $\hat{W}_{\hat{T}}$ ({such that} $\hat{W}_{\hat{T}} = W_T$) using prior knowledge of $W_T$ ({weights of the victim model}).
+In other words, such adversaries attempt to direct legitimate gradient updates toward the desired victim model by manipulating the training data.
+We analyze two classes of spoofing strategies wherein the adversary uses: (a) original training data which is reordered by using data ordering attacks~\cite{DBLP:journals/corr/abs-2104-09667}; and (b) (generated) synthetic data.
+In studying these strategies, we assume a powerful adversarial model with access to the training dataset, as defined in Section~\ref{subsec:threat_model}.
+However, we emphasize that the protocol may be more robust by preventing the adversary from accessing the training distribution (\eg by keeping the dataset private) as mentioned in Section~\ref{subsec:threat_model}; we will discuss this in more detail in Section~\ref{sssec:data_commitment}).
+For now, we keep assuming this access and provide a stricter/more realistic assessment of security from the defender's perspective.

 {\bf 1.
-Data Ordering Attacks:} The adversary changes the order of the mini-batches during the training process to get a desired gradient update~\cite{DBLP:journals/corr/abs-2104-09667}.
-Through such attacks, we wish to understand how hard it is for an adversary to generate gradient updates using a new initialization ($\hat{W}_0$), resulting in an unrelated training trajectory to the victim model $W_T$.
-In this scenario, the adversary's goal is to minimize the distance between the parameters of its model and those of the victim's \ie $\min ||W_T - \hat{W}_{\hat{T}}||$ by reordering the training data.
+Data Ordering Attacks:} The adversary changes the order of the mini-batches during the training process to obtain a desired gradient update~\cite{DBLP:journals/corr/abs-2104-09667}.
+Through such attacks, we wish to understand the difficulty for an adversary to generate gradient updates using a new initialization ($\hat{W}_0$), resulting in a distinct and unrelated training trajectory to the victim model $W_T$.
+In this scenario, the adversary's objective is to minimize the distance between the parameters of its model and those of the victim (\ie $\min ||W_T - \hat{W}_{\hat{T}}||$) by reordering the training data.